-For more side hustle ideas, take a look at Make Money FAST with These 10 Tricks.
-And, if you’re a big Disney fan, find out how to turn your Disney obsession into a money making side business with 7 Genius Side Hustle Ideas for the Disney Lover.
+For more side hustle ideas, take a look at Make Money FAST with These 10 Tricks & Quick-Start Guide to Affiliate Marketing for Moms.
+And, if you’re a big Disney fan, find out how to turn your Disney obsession into a money-making side business with 7 Genius Side Hustle Ideas for the Disney Lover.

 Let’s answer some FAQ that beginners always wanting to know when starting out with a Cricut machine.

 Absolutely!
 Most Cricut machines cost between $150 and $400 depending on the one you choose.
 Don’t forget, with initial supplies, you may spend an extra $100-$200, depending on what you want to make.
 That means you’ll probably invest $500 or so to get started.